Sanchipat: Mahi

 The selected mixture is soaked in cow urine, out of the light during the winter.
 A source of iron oxide is added: typically hot rusty iron, but the blood of the eel Ophichthys cuchia or the shark catfish Pangasius sutchi are also used.
 When the iron oxide is added, the mixture darkens with the creation of iron-polyphenols.
 The darkened mixture is finally percolated through a porous earthenware pot to yield mahi.

 Mahi may also contain the mucus of earthworms; wood ash; and dew.
-Per Hemchandra Goswami, Sukhaamphaa received a sanchipat from Koch Bihar that was written in invisible ink made from the phosphorescent mucus, only legible in the dark.
+Per Hemchandra Goswami, the 16th century Ahom king Sukhaamphaa received a sanchipat from Koch Bihar that was written in invisible ink made from the phosphorescent mucus, only legible in the dark.

 Uses

 Buranjis

 The buranjis are the chronicles of the Ahom kingdom.
 Also called vamsāvali, they were written in the Ahom language by Ahom religion priests, by decree of the Ahom dynasty.

 Satria buranjis are chronicles of satras, religious centers of the Assamese Ekasarana Dharma sect of Vaishnavism.